ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

     | `Tag` | string | An optional tag for an entry.
 Can be any string up to 255 bytes.
 Possible uses for the tag: descriptions or metadata for individual entries; storing a document id, which can then be referenced when querying a time series.
 This is the only component of the entry that is not numerical. |
     | `Values` | double[] | An array of up to 32 `double` values |

+{NOTE: }
-Doubles with higher precision - i.e. more digits after the decimal point - are much less compressible.
-In other words `1.234` takes up more space than `1,234`.
+Doubles with higher precision - i.e. more digits after the decimal point, are much less compressible.
+In other words, `1.672` takes up more space than `1672`.
+{NOTE/}

 ---